 "Do I need a passport to go to Puerto Rico?"
 "Will my phone work?"
-We get it.
+"What are the latest coronavirus restrictions in Puerto Rico?"
+We get it!
 You have questions about Puerto Rico travel.
-We have answers—including an update about the coronavirus in Puerto Rico.

 A: If you're a United States citizen, you do NOT need a passport to go to Puerto Rico.
 Since Puerto Rico is a US territory, all you need is the same identification you use to fly anywhere else in the country.
 Just one of the many reasons traveling to Puerto Rico is easy.